Double or Nothing (Big Sean and Metro Boomin album)

 Double or Nothing is a collaborative studio album by American rapper Big Sean and American record producer Metro Boomin.
-The album was released on December 8, 2017, by GOOD Music, Def Jam Recordings, Republic Records, Universal Music Group and Boominati Worldwide.
+The album was released on December 8, 2017, by GOOD Music, Def Jam Recordings, Boominati Worldwide, and Republic Records.
 It features guest appearances from Travis Scott, 2 Chainz, 21 Savage, Kash Doll, Young Thug, and Swae Lee.
 The album's production was handled primarily by Metro Boomin, alongside Earlly Mac, Pi'erre Bourne and Southside.

 The album was supported by two singles: "Pull Up N Wreck" featuring 21 Savage and "So Good" featuring Kash Doll.

+The album received a mixed reception from critics, with some praising the chemistry between Big Sean and Metro Boomin, while others felt the project lacked cohesion.
+The album debuted at No. 5 on the Billboard 200, but it didn’t achieve the kind of commercial success that some of their previous solo efforts had.

 Background

 In an interview with Billboard published on December 1, 2017, Big Sean announced the collaborative album.
 The two previously worked on Sean's previous studio album, I Decided (2017), on the single "Bounce Back" and album tracks "Sacrifices" and "Voices in My Head / Stick to the Plan".
 The album art and release date was announced on December 6, 2017, while the track listing was announced via social media the following day, the day before release.

 The intro song, "Go Legend" featuring Travis Scott, was previewed by Sean at Lollapalooza 2017 in Chicago.
 The song originally was thought to have Offset as an additional feature but did not make the studio version of the song.

 Songs from the album were previewed by American athlete LeBron James via Instagram the day before release.